neuroinformatics-unit/datashuttle/docs/source/pages/documentation.md

 #### Additional Transfer Configurations

 `transfer_verbosity` : set to `"vv"` for a extensive detail on the transfer operation.
-Set to `"v"` to see simply each file that is transferred as well as significant events that occur during transfer.
+Set to `"v"` to only see each file that is transferred as well as significant events that occur during transfer.

 `show_transfer_progress` : When `True`, real-time transfer statistics will be reported and logged.